 If it’s to be done well, marketing isn’t really something that can be done halfway.
 It requires a certain amount of commitment in order to be both successful and worth the investment you’ve put in.
 But if you’re just starting off on a marketing journey, or if you’ve been burned in the past by poor performance or bad luck, that commitment can be a bit more difficult to give.
 What if it doesn’t work?
 What if marketing investment ends up as wasted money?
+It’s understandable to be a little gun shy, but it’s not going to be helpful.

 Marketing never runs perfectly.

-I’ve worked in the marketing field for almost a decade, and if there’s one thing I’ve learned above all else, it’s that in marketing everything can change at a moment’s notice.
+I’ve worked in marketing for almost a decade, and if there’s one thing I’ve learned above all else, it’s that in marketing everything can change at a moment’s notice.
 Things go wrong.
 The coolest campaign idea you’ve ever had turns out to be a dud.
 It happens to the best of us, and honestly it happens more than you’d like it to happen.

 The first time, it’s pretty scary.
 Especially if you’re a high achiever and you’re used to winning, every loss stings a lot more.
 But it’s important to keep things in context, and within the context of marketing, success can look a little different than it does in other fields.
 Obviously in, say, a manufacturing setting, every error is massively costly.
 A single defective part can lead to disaster, whether it’s a costly recall or something even worse.